Tomahawk right: Cabin rights

 Building a cabin and raising a crop of grain of any kind, however small, led to cabin rights, which were recognized not only by custom but also by law.
 The laws of the colonies and states varied in their requirements of the settler.
-In Virginia the occupant was entitled to 400 acre of land and to a pre-emption right to 1000 acre more adjoining, to be secured in either case by a land-office warrant, the basis of a later patent or grant from colonial or state authorities.
+In Virginia, the occupant was entitled to 400 acre of land and to a pre-emption right to 1000 acre more adjoining, to be secured in either case by a land-office warrant, which was the basis of a later patent or grant from colonial or state authorities.